Clemapfel/jluna/docs/manual.md

 The now-Julia-function modified our C++-side instance, despite its type being uninterpretable to Julia.

-By cleverly employing captures and collections / tuples, the restriction on what functions can be forwarded using `as_julia_function` are lifted.
+By cleverly employing captures and collections / tuples, the restriction on what functions can be forwarded to Julia using `as_julia_function` are lifted.
 Any arbitrary C++ function (and thus any arbitrary C++ code) can now be executed Julia-side.

 ---

 ## Specialized Proxies: Types

-We've seen specialized module-, symbol- and array-proxies. jluna has a fourth kind of proxy, `jluna::Type`, which wraps all of Julia's very introspection functionalities in one class.
+We've seen specialized module-, symbol- and array-proxies. jluna has a fourth kind of proxy, `jluna::Type`, which wraps all of Julia's varied introspection functionalities in one class.

+> **Hint**: [Introspection](https://en.wikipedia.org/wiki/Type_introspection) is the act of gaining information about the language itself, such as properties of types and functions.
+While possible, introspection in C++ can be quite cumbersome.
+Julia, on the other hand, was build from the ground up with it in mind.

 While some overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`.
 It is asserted to manage an object of type `T` such that `T isa Type`, though.
 It just provides more functions than are available using only Julia's `Base`.